-I was fitting a Morso stove, a Morso Badger log burner.
-In Denbigh, an old school house, musty place with lots of books.
-Strange couple.
-Anyway, as I said, we were fitting a stove, a little one as far as I was concerned, by the size of the box.
+I was fitting a Morso stove, a Morso Badger stove to be precise.
+In Denbigh, in an old school house, a musty place with lots of books and strange owners.

-It had stayed in its box since we arrived, some two and a half days earlier.
+Our little metal heating appliance had stayed in its box since our arrival, some two and a half days earlier.
 MORSO Stoves, said the box proudly, PURVEYORS TO DANISH ROYALTY.
 Best not expose it too early I had thought on our arrival, lest its aristocratic feelings be disturbed by our rough banter and sooty faces.
-And somebody’s bound to spill something on it or put the glass through whilst manhandling the step ladder or chimney rods (actually happened to a Morso 04 but that’s another story, hence Morso stoves being confined to crates until the last minute).
+Somebody’s bound to spill something on it, or put the glass through whilst manhandling the step ladder or chimney rods.
+Assault by chimney rod had actually happened to a Morso 04 the previous year but that’s another story, hence another reason for all Morso stoves to be confined to crates until the very last minute.

-Anyway, all went well: fireplace exposed, slate hearth down, bricks pointed and the liner slid easily through the pot and down the chimney.
+Anyway, all went well: fireplace exposed, slate hearth down, bricks pointed with the liner having slid easily through the pot and down the chimney.